dart-lang/site-www/src/language/patterns.md

 _Case patterns_ are [refutable][].
 They allow control flow to either:
-- Match and destructure the object being switched on,
+- Match and destructure the object being switched on.
-- Or continue execution if the object doesn't match.
+- Continue execution if the object doesn't match.

 ```dart
 switch (obj) {